 Photo spot 1 : By the lotus field

 Photo spot 2 : By the picturesque river

 Photo Spot 3: With the Dumulmeori picture Frame

 After long hours admiring the beautiful scenery, you can get cartoon sketch artists by the river to preserve your memory here at Dumulmeori.
 It is 30,000 for couples, and 10,000 each person for a piece of group sketch.
 It takes about 10-20 minutes to complete your personalized cartoon sketch.

 6. Sumilwon Art Gallery + Cafe 수밀원

 Sumilwon is an art gallery cum cafe by the river.
-Filled up with oil paintings and artworks, Sumilwon is a great place to cool off summer heat.
-I love their outdoor seats facing the river — an excellent spot for people- watching.
+Filled up with oil paintings and artworks, Sumilwon is a great place to cool off the summer heat.
+I love their outdoor seats facing the river — an excellent spot for people-watching.
 We ordered their red bean shaved ice and it was surprisingly good.

 7. Tibits: Lotus Sausage

-Seriously, I can’t really taste the difference of a Dumulmeori lotus sausage from the usual one I had in Seoul.
+Seriously, I can’t really taste the difference between a Dumulmeori lotus sausage from the usual one I had in Seoul.
 Anyway, it was quite yummy.

-This is how we ended our Dumulmeori day-trip.
+This is how we ended our Dumulmeori day trip.
 With a hotdog.
 LOL I wish you had fun reading the blog.
-Let me know your experience visiting Dumulmeori down here at the comment box!
-Did you tried any of their lotus-themed snacks? : D
+Let me know your experience visiting Dumulmeori down here in the comment box!
+Did you try any of their lotus-themed snacks? : D